Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 Note that in the first simulation scenario, we consider only a random intercept in the continuous part and the covariance matrix of the random effects is only defined by its first 2 lines and columns while in the second and third scenario we use the full matrix.
-The baseline hazard function in the survival part of the model is approximated by a random walk model with \textbf{R-INLA} (\citet{martino2011approximate}) such that for $m$ bins on the time axis, where the PC prior (see Section \ref{subsec:pcprior}) is used is used for the prior of $\tau_{\lambda}$.\\
+For the last scenario, the evolution of the biomarker over time in the continuous part is captured by two splines bases, each one has an interaction with treatment and is associated to a random effect.
+The baseline hazard function in the survival part of the model is approximated by a random walk model with \textbf{INLA} (\citet{martino2011approximate}) such that for $m$ bins on the time axis, where the PC prior (see Section \ref{subsec:pcprior}) is used is used for the prior of $\tau_{\lambda}$.\\